 The loss of full control of bodily movements

-To request information, please contact us here or by postal mail:National Ataxia Foundation
+To request information, please email or send your request:National Ataxia Foundation

 Ataxia is diagnosed using a combination of strategies that may include medical history, family history, and a complete neurological evaluation.
-Various blood tests may be performed to rule out other possible disorders which may present similar symptoms.
-Genetic blood tests are now available for some types of hereditary Ataxia.
+Various blood tests may be performed to rule out other disorders.
+Genetic blood tests are available for some types of hereditary Ataxia.

 Each child of a parent with an autosomal dominant Ataxia gene has a 50% chance of inheriting the Ataxia gene.
 Since the gene is dominant, if a gene is passed on to the child from one parent, the child will develop the disease.
 Men and women are affected equally.